layline-io/layline-doc/docs/03-assets/sources/asset-source-email.md

 ---
-title: Sink SMB
+title: Source Email
-description: Sink SMB Asset.
-Use this to define the technical parameters for a SMB sink connection.
+description: Source Email Asset.
+Use this to define the technical parameters for an Email source connection.
 tags:
+  - source
+  - email
+  - microsoft 365
-  - sink
+  - pop3
-  - smb
+  - smtp
-  - windows
+  - imap
 ---

-# Sink SMB
+# Source Email

 ## Purpose

-Defines the specific sink parameters for a SMB connected endpoint.
+Defines the specific source parameters for a Email connected endpoint.

 :::tip Oops!
 We are still working on the documentation.
 In the meantime, please don't hesitate to contact us at support@layline.io .